Dr. Tina Micksch

 In 2011, she started her PhD in the group of Prof. Dr. Karl-Heinz van Pée.
 In her PhD thesis, she focused on the functionalization of titanium and zirconium oxide based implant materials using peptide-nucleic acid conjugates.

 After completing her PhD thesis, Tina started working as a patent professional in the patent law firm Kailuweit & Uhlemann in 2015.
-She assists our patent attorneys with the focus on client support, in making enquiries, in particular novelty searches and freedom-to-operate assessments, in the application of patents and utility models up to their grant.
-Her working languages are German and English.
+She supports our patent attorneys mainly in the fields of chemistry and biochemistry, in searches, in making enquiries, in particular novelty searches and freedom-to-operate assessments, in the application of patents and utility models up to their grant.